pakeke-constructor/umg-mod-monorepo/overview.md

 ```

-## Callbacks:
+## Events:
-Callbacks are used to broadcast events and hook onto them.
+Events are used to broadcast events and hook onto them.
 It's just the Observer pattern.

-Callbacks can be used on clientside AND serverside, but are independent of one another.
+Events can be used on clientside AND serverside, but are independent of one another.
 I.e. if I do `call("event", ...)` on clientside, this event will ONLY be received on clientside.
 (There is a seperate event bus for client-server communication; but don't worry about that for now)